nomadsinteractive/ark/README.md

 ARK is a rendering kit for rapid OpenGL(ES) and Vulkan game development.

-Forcing on simplicity, the ARK core library provides few functionality.
+Focusing on simplicity, the ARK core library provides few functionality.
 Some plugins listed below are probably needed if you are tending to start a rapid and feature-rich game development.

 Licensed under the Apache 2.0 license.